JaysonKhan/encryption_interceptor/README.md

 - **AES encryption ensures high-level security**, but it is always recommended to use **HTTPS** alongside it.
 - **Do not expose the secret key** in your frontend applications.
 - **Ensure your server can decrypt AES-encoded data** before implementing this interceptor.

----

-## 📜 License
-This package is released under the MIT License.

----

-## 💬 Need Help?
-For any issues or feature requests, feel free to open an issue on GitHub.